 Use the System Management Hub to define a filter.
-Under UNIX and z/OS you can also use command line tool etbcmd.
 During processing, the Broker evaluates the class, server, service, topic, and user ID associated with each incoming request and compares them with the same parameters specified in the filters.
 If there is a match, the request string and response string of the request is printed out to the command log file.